 Warming climate and chronically diminished snowpacks are straining water resources in the western United States.
 Properly functioning riparian systems slow runoff and store water, thus regulating extreme flows; however, riparian areas across the West are in a degraded condition, including a majority of BLM-managed riparian systems.
 Symptoms of poorly functioning riparian systems include headcuts, which are the leading edges of channel erosion that result in lost organic soil and water-holding capacity.

 The Bureau of Land Management (BLM) leveraged multi-scale imagery to document and measure the impacts of the HX Dam failure in 2014.
 It is suspected that a 5.2 magnitude earthquake compromised the dam structure on June 28, 2014.
 In March 2015, the BLM National Operations Center (NOC) partnered with the BLM Arizona State Office and the Safford Field Office to collect high-resolution stereo imagery and derived data products using small unmanned aircraft systems (UAS).
-Multi-date, pan-sharpened Landsat 8 imagery was processed and analyzed to help identify the likely date of the dam breach.

 The existing in-house holdings of BLM Utah State Office vintage aerial photographic film acquired during 1966 for the Utah Photography for Resource Management (UPRM) project (10,300 images) was scanned and orthorectified.
 The area of interest covers primarily the eastern portion of Utah.
 The completed product includes the raw, scanned imagery; intermediate processed imagery; final orthoimagery (on a quarter-quad basis), and 11,000 control points, as well as a MrSID compressed mosaic of the full project area.